Artificial gravity

 Artificial gravity is the creation of an inertial force that mimics the effects of a gravitational force, usually by rotation.

 Artificial gravity, or rotational gravity, is thus the appearance of a centrifugal force in a rotating frame of reference (the transmission of centripetal acceleration via normal force in the non-rotating frame of reference), as opposed to the force experienced in linear acceleration, which by the equivalence principle is indistinguishable from gravity.

 In a more general sense, "artificial gravity" may also refer to the effect of linear acceleration, e.g. by means of a rocket engine.

 Rotational simulated gravity has been used in simulations to help astronauts train for extreme conditions.

 Rotational simulated gravity has been proposed as a solution in human spaceflight to the adverse health effects caused by prolonged weightlessness.

 However, there are no current practical outer space applications of artificial gravity for humans due to concerns about the size and cost of a spacecraft necessary to produce a useful centripetal force comparable to the gravitational field strength on Earth (g).

 Scientists are concerned about the effect of such a system on the inner ear of the occupants.
 The concern is that using centripetal force to create artificial gravity will cause disturbances in the inner ear leading to nausea and disorientation.
 The adverse effects may prove intolerable for the occupants.

-Centripetal force
+Centrifugal force

 In the context of a rotating space station, it is the radial force provided by the spacecraft's hull that acts as centripetal force.
 Thus, the "gravity" force felt by an object is the centrifugal force perceived in the rotating frame of reference as pointing "downwards" towards the hull.

-By Newton's Third Law, the value of little g (the perceived "downward" acceleration) is equal in magnitude and opposite in direction to the centripetal acceleration.
+By Newton's third law, the value of little g (the perceived "downward" acceleration) is equal in magnitude and opposite in direction to the centripetal acceleration.
+It was tested with satellites like Bion 3 (1975) and Bion 4 (1977); they both had centrifuges on board to put some specimens in an artificial gravity environment.